keras-team/keras-io/guides/md/keras_cv/cut_mix_mix_up_and_rand_augment.md

 <div class="k-default-codeblock">
 ```
-WARNING:tensorflow:There are non-GPU devices in `tf.distribute.Strategy`, not using nccl allreduce.

-WARNING:tensorflow:There are non-GPU devices in `tf.distribute.Strategy`, not using nccl allreduce.

-INFO:tensorflow:Using MirroredStrategy with devices ('/job:localhost/replica:0/task:0/device:CPU:0',)

-INFO:tensorflow:Using MirroredStrategy with devices ('/job:localhost/replica:0/task:0/device:CPU:0',)

 32/32 [==============================] - 769s 24s/step - loss: 4.7812 - accuracy: 0.0108 - val_loss: 4.6148 - val_accuracy: 0.0241
 ```
 </div>
 ---